-Our educational programs started in 1979 when our first educator, Judy Stringer, put together our first education kit.
+Our educational programs started in 1979 when educator, Judy Stringer, put together our first education kit.

-In 2002 we celebrated our 75th Anniversary with the completion of a site improvement project which almost doubled our parking lot, made a bus drop-off and handicap accessible ramp as well as provided better drainage away from the building.
+In 2002 we celebrated our 75th Anniversary with the completion of a site improvement project which almost doubled our parking lot, made a bus drop-off and handicap accessible ramp.
+It also provided better drainage away from the building.

 We are currently trying to raise $100,000 for our Technology Fund.
 This fund will provide a regular source of revenue for computer upgrades and improvements.
 Please consider making a donation to this fund.

 The Establishing of Otter Tail County

 Otter Tail County was first mentioned in the history of Minnesota in an act of the state Legislature passed on March 18, 1858.
 The legislative act formally organizing the county was passed March 16, 1868.
 The governor of the stae appointed Marcus Shaw and Chancey Whiting as the first county commissioners.
 They met at the house of Marcus Shaw in Clitherall on September 12, 1868 and proceeded to organize the county.
 From this date through 1873 the county was getting its county seat and territorial limits established.
 The name was derived from the Otter Tail Lake and River.
-The lake, from which the river was named, derived its name from the narrow sandbar which the Ojibwe said gave the impression of the tail of an otter.
+The lake, from which the river was named, derived from the narrow sandbar which the Ojibwe said gave the impression of the tail of an otter.